Iyad Rimawi

 Iyad Rimawi (أياد ريماوي; born 22 January 1973), is a Syrian music composer, songwriter, and producer.
-He is best known for his soundtracks for several TV series such as Nadam and Godfather.
+He is best known for his soundtracks for several TV series such as Moawia, Nadam and Godfather.

 Early life and career

 Rimawi was born and raised in Damascus, Syria and graduated from the Faculty of Mechanical Engineering of Damascus University.
 He began playing guitar at the age of 12 and at the age of 14, he began composing his own music.
 While studying, he has formed more than one band which played folk, pop, rock and oriental genres.

+Kulna Sawa Band (1995 - 2009)

-In 1995, In association with five musicians, he formed the band “Kulna Sawa”, a Damascus-based band that signed a recording agreement in 2000 with EMI music, Kulna Sawa has toured and performed many concerts in Damascus, Aleppo, Amman, Beirut, Dubai, Kuwait, Morocco and in 20 US states during the Culture for Peace project, where the band won a Peace Prize in 2005 from the United Nations.
-Iyad wrote most songs’ lyrics and he was the main producer for the band albums Kulna Sawa Radio Station 2009, Musaique 2004, Shi Jdeed “New Stuff” 1999 and "Safinet Noh “Noah's arc” 1998.
+In 1995, Rimawi co-founded the pioneering Syrian band “Kulna Sawa” with five other members. a Damascus-based band that signed a recording agreement in 2000 with EMI music, Kulna Sawa has toured and performed many concerts in Damascus, Aleppo, Amman, Beirut, Dubai, Kuwait, Morocco and in 20 US states during the Culture for Peace project, where the band won a Peace Prize in 2005 from the United Nations.
+Iyad wrote most of the songs and he was the main producer for the band albums Kulna Sawa Radio Station 2009, Musaique 2004, Shi Jdeed “New Stuff” 1999 and "Safinet Noh “Noah's arc” 1998.